jeffcousins/trackbook/_PRESS-RELEASE.md

   > Download the app from Apple's App Store.
 Log in with your GitHub username, search for a book, and tap it to add it to your collection.
 It's that easy.

 ## Customer Quote ##
   > "My goal this year was to read twenty-four new books.
-TrackBook helped me keep track of them all and allowed me to search for new books by my favorite authors." _-Wise man_
+TrackBook helped me keep track of them all and allowed me to search for new books by my favorite authors." -Hermione Granger

 ## Closing and Call to Action ##
   > Get TrackBook on your iPhone!